I believe in the following for a better and brighter future for my fellow New Yorkers and Americans.

 Domestic violence is one of the most important causes, but one of the least discussed.
 Millions of men, women, and children from around the world are assaulted either physically, mentally, or emotionally or all three every single year.
 Far too many precious lives have been taken away from domestic violence situations.
 I believe in expanding resources and shelters for victims and imposing increased consequences for domestic abusers.

 In 2012 and 2017, the majority of Puerto Rican registered voters selected to be granted statehood in two separate referendums.
 Yet, the president and congress refuse to grant the commonwealth an extra star on our glorious flag.
 The voice of the American people always matters and that includes the American citizens in Puerto Rico.
 Puerto Ricans have been American citizens for over a century and it is about time their rights get fully restored and their voices get heard from Washington figures.

+We have one of the highest homeless rates in the nation.
+And our elected leaders have turned their backs on those without a decent home.
 Living without a home and other basic necessity items is one of the most difficult things anyone

 can go through.
-I believe in the creation of facilities to provide homeless individuals with items of necessity, education courses to earn a certificate, employment opportunities to earn income, and job training skills to prepare for the workforce.
+I believe in the creation of support facilities to provide homeless individuals with items of necessity, education courses to earn a certificate, employment opportunities to earn income, and job training skills to prepare for the workforce.

 Morals and Values